 Reference Information:

-The Ammonites were the descendants of Lot and his youngest daughter, and Lot and his daughter's son Ben-ammi.
-The inhabitants of Jabesh-gilead were Israelites, descendants of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his wives Leah and Rachel and maidservants Bilhah and Zilphah, and the 12 sons born to Jacob, his wives and maidservants.
-Lot was the nephew of Abraham and Sarah.
-Abraham, Sarah, and Lot's father Haran were the children of Terah.
-Over 750 years after Jacob and Leah's 3rd born son Levi was born, Samuel the priest, prophet and judge was born into the tribe of Levi.
-When Samuel was elderly, Samuel anointed Saul, from the tribe of Jacob and Rachel's 2nd and last son Benjamin, to reign as king.
+The Ammonites were the descendants of Lot and Lot's youngest daughter, and the son, Ben-ammi, born to them.
+The inhabitants of Jabesh-gilead were Israelites, descendants of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
+Abraham was Lot's uncle and Sarah was Lot's aunt.
+Rebekah's nieces Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean) became Jacob's wives.
+Over 750 years after Levi was born to Jacob and Leah, Samuel the priest, prophet and judge was born into the tribe of Levi.
+When Samuel was elderly, and his sons Joel (Vashni) and Abiah (Abijah) were not obeying the commands of the Lord God, and King Nahash and his Ammonite army were preparing to attack, the Israelite elders demanded that Samuel appoint a king to lead them.
+Samuel anointed Saul, from the tribe of Jacob and Rachel's 2nd and last son Benjamin, to reign, according to the command of the Lord God.
 Sometime after Saul was anointed and became the 1st king to reign over the Israelites in the Promised Land, Nahash and his Ammonite army camped in strategic positions against the Israelites of Jabesh-gilead.
 During Saul's reign, Saul and his army fought the Philistines, Moabites, Edomites, and Amalekites.
-On Mount Gilboa, Saul and 3 of his sons fought their last battle.
-Approximately 1,000 years after David, from the tribe of Jacob and Leah's 4th born son Judah, became the 2nd king to reign over all of the Israelites, Jesus the Christ, the Son of God, was born.
+At least twice, Saul did not obey the commands of the Lord God.
+While Saul reigned, the Lord God sent Samuel to anoint David, from the tribe of Jacob and Leah's 4th born son Judah to reign as king.
+Sometime after the Philistines killed Saul's sons Jonathan, Malchishua and Abinadab (Ishui?), and Saul's self-inflicted death on the same battlefield, men from the tribe of Judah anointed 30-year-old David, and David began to reign only over the tribe of Judah.
+Saul's son Ishbosheth (Eshbaal) reigned over the other Israelite tribes.
+Sometime after Ishbosheth was murdered, the Israelite elders anointed 37-year-old David, and David became the 2nd king to reign over all of the Israelites.
+Over 900 years after Solomon, the 2nd child born to David and Bathsheba, became the 3rd king to reign over all of the Israelites, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 26:28-37, 27:12-23, 32:1-42, Deuteronomy 3:1-29, 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 13:1-33, 17:1-18, 23:1-24:33, Judges, 1 Samuel, 2 Samuel, 1 Kings 1:1-2:12, 1 Chronicles 1:1-34, 2:1-55, 3:1-24, 8:1-40, 9:35-29:30, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: